 Fat depots are so large that you can run for a week before they are depleted.
 Therefore, if your body is good at burning fat, you have an almost inexhaustible source of energy.
 And that means you can complete a marathon at a relatively high pace from start to finish without going cold.
 You train your fat burning when you run long and slow as Arthur Lydiard’s definition: Long Slow Distance LSD in easy/moderate pace.

-The third factor is the body’s running economy, which is an expression of how good your body is at using energy for propulsion.
+Which is an expression of how good your body is at using energy for propulsion.
 Just like we say about a car that drives 33 km/liter of fuel has a good fuel economy.
 If you do not run properly you will not utilize the body’s energy optimally and this results in a poorer running economy.
 You improve your running economy in particular through hill training and stair running with high knee lifts.

 The biggest benefit and improvement for your health and shape that you can achieve as a beginner is to train your endurance, by running long slow runs at an easy to moderate pace.
 You improve your ability to burn fat, which also causes you to lose weight.
 At the same time, these LSD runs are healthier and more gentle on your muscles, tendons, joints and bones, which give them the time they need to develop the necessary strength for the greater loads that may come in the future when you choose to switch to a more intensive form of training.
 So that means long-term improvements with a lower risk of injury.